egumasa/linguistic-data-analysis-I/2025/assignments/hands-on-2/index.md

 ### Instructions

-- Two texts from
+- Two texts from the example used in the classroom
 - Using the simple text analyzer, compare two texts based on two indices that you select.
-- Select one frequency-based index and aother type of index.
+- Select one frequency-based index and another type of index.
 - Interpret the results of the analysis and describe the difference in a (few) paragraph(s).

 ::: {.callout-note}